 Our visit to Būsi Trečias came at midday on a Saturday after it was recommended to us by our local guide on a free city walking tour.
 We also took the opportunity to sample some of the traditional Lithuanian dishes on its menu for lunch.

-Šnekutis is another favourite pub-restaurant among locals in Vilnius, and has three different premises around the city.
-We made it into two of them, the first on Šv.
-Mikalojaus.
-This is the largest of the Šnekutis establishments.
+Šnekutis is another favourite pub-restaurant among locals in Vilnius.
+When we visited it had three different premises around the city, but now there is just one left, on Šv.
+Mikalojaus, which was the original and is the largest establishment.
 As we entered in the late afternoon it was packed with millennial revellers crammed in groups around the large wooden tables.

 I have to admit: I do not have a single word of Lithuanian to my linguistic repertoire.
 “Do you speak English?”
 I sheepishly asked the bartender.
 “No – Lithuanians only speak Russian,” came his reply with a grin.
 I liked the place immediately.
 He then proceeded to give his personal recommendations on the beers to try.